A model is a simplified representation of a

 System.By defining models as being about

-general but highly abstract
+make a general but highly abstract

 Commitment to the actual existence of